 Stuart was awarded a Pratt Foundation/International Specialized Skills Institute overseas fellowship, travelling through Spain in 2005, studying change management in old and new parks and gardens.
 He led a 2010 tour of Spanish gardens for the Friends of the Historic Houses Trust of NSW.

 Place:Via Zoom from the comfort of your own home!

-Time: 7pm for nibbles; 7.30pm for the talk in MB11
+Time: 7 pm for an informal chat; 7.30pm for the talk

-Cost: $10 (members); $20 (non-members)
+Cost: $10 (members), $20 (non-members)

 PARKING is available on the Yarra Boulevard (Melways Map 45 & X872) for Burnley events, or on Campus if you have a Disablity Parking Permit, otherwise no car access to campus.